New Medication Aide Class Starting February 11, 2019

-Objective: The Medication Aide Program is designed to prepare Nurse Aides and students for administration of medicines under supervision and guidance stipulated by the Texas Department of Aging and Disabilities, Long-Term Care Division, Medication Aide Permit Program.
+Objective: The Medication Aide Program is designed to prepare Nurse Aides and students for administration of medicines under supervision and guidance stipulated by the Texas Health and Human Services, Long-Term Care Division, Medication Aide Permit Program.
 Students will learn how to use these skills and procedures via classroom and clinical hands-on training.
 The students will learn the following topics:

 Graduates are eligible to register for the examination required for Medication Aide Permitting under the Health and Safety Code, Chapter 242, Sub Chapter N. The Medication Aide graduates will be qualified for entry-level employment as Direct Care Staff in Long-Term or Personal Care Facilities, Correctional Settings, State Schools and State Hospitals.

 - For more information about the Medication Aide Program visit www.hhs.texas.gov or call

 713-932-9333 or email us at email@example.com